Business Valuation Report Made Simple

 This is usually just a paragraph or two.
-The appraiser restates the interest being valued, effective date, standard, level, and premise of value, and then states the value conclusion reached.
+The business appraiser restates the interest being valued, effective date, standard, level, and premise of value, and then states the value conclusion reached.
 The appraiser, appraiser’s manager, or firm will then sign this page.

 10. Appendices and Schedules

-Most reports contain few graphs, financial statements, or charts.
+Most business valuation reports contain few graphs, financial statements, or charts.
 They will be found here labeled with Exhibit X as found in the narrative portion of the report.
 Most of the meat can be found here and is referenced within the report.

 Common appendices and schedules include: